 Admiralty Park Playground is the best outdoor free playground to head to if your kids love slides!
 This children’s playground truly caters to ALL ages, from 2-year-olds wobbling down the baby slides to tweens navigating tunnel slides.
 Older kids will love the Family Terracing play area which caters to five to 12-year-olds while younger kids will love the Junior play area which caters to two to five-year-olds.
-Keep reading as we list out the key highlights (by age!) with our top tips when visiting and how to get there!
+Here are the key highlights of Admiralty Park Playground plus our top tips and key info on how to get to Admiralty Park in Woodlands.

-Admiralty Park makes clever use of the areas’s hilly terrain.
+Admiralty Park makes clever use of Woodland’s hilly terrain.
 Here you’ll find the highest number of slides in one area in Singapore: a total of 26 slides at the park’s playground!
 Look out for five different types of slides.

 There are open side slides, closed-in tube tunnel slides, curved roller slides, straight roller slides, and huge wide metal slides where the whole family can slide down at the same time!